-Architectural Computing 1
+Architectural Computing 1 Staff Contact: School Office

 An introduction to the technology of computing as it pertains to the practice of Architecture and Design.
 The computer is presented as a tool for storing and manipulating information by means of application programs which model the real-world needs and activities of architects.
-Typical applications explored include word processing, spreadsheet modelling and database management.
+Emphasis is on the modelling of grapics information, including an introduction to CAD concepts and techniques.
 Basic principles of technology and programming are explained.
 Students engage in hands-on computer exercises to consolidate the knowledge gained in the lectures.

-Architectural Computing 2
+Architectural Computing 2 Staff Contact: School Office

 Introduction to the techniques and processes of two-dimensional computer-aided drafting for the production of architectural drawings.
-Hands-on experience: staged tutorial exercises and self-directed documentation tasks.
+Hands-on experience; staged tutorial exercises and self-directed documentation tasks.

-ARCH6211 Communication Seminar 1
+Communication Seminar 1 Staff Contact: School Office

-By the end of first year, students will be expected to present their final design project by means of the following: a set of presentation drawings, rendered in colour - orthographics, axonometric or isometric, perspective and simple construction drawings as required to explain the project fully.
+By the end of first year, students will be expected to present their final design project by means of the following: a set of presentation drawings, rendered in colour orthographics, axonometric or isometric, perspective and simple construction drawings as required to explain the project fully.
 A model, written statement of intent and a verbal presentation to a jury will also be required.